What: Studies using a Mobile Laboratory

-Who: Researchers from NOAA ESRL Chemical Sciences Division and the University of Colorado Cooperative Institute for Research in Environmental Sciences (CIRES).
+Who: Researchers from NOAA CSL, formerly the NOAA ESRL Chemical Sciences Division, and the University of Colorado Cooperative Institute for Research in Environmental Sciences (CIRES).

 The mobile laboratory was developed to study agricultural emissions in the summer of 2014 in conjunction with the NSF FRAPPÉ and NASA DISCOVER-AQ projects.
-Since then, the mobile laboratory has been used to study seasonal changes in agricultural emissions, emissions of methane from the oil and gas industry, on-road emissions, and ozone transport.
-Further projects include the Aliso Canyon Study, FAST-LVOS 2017, NYICE 2018, and SUNVEx 2021.
+Since then, the mobile lab has been used to study seasonal changes in agricultural emissions, emissions of methane from the oil and gas industry, on-road emissions, and ozone transport.

 The mobile lab deployed in New York to investigate emissions and chemistry of volatile chemical products, locally in Colorado to investigate agricultural emissions, and to Las Vegas to ascertain exceptional events contributing to regional ozone in Clark County, Nevada.
 Projects include: